asf15/ez-sporting-event-capture/README.md

 # Roadmap

 1. one camera
- - how will camera be positioned to capture at least half the field?  (e.g., N-foot tripod w/ gopro mount)
+ - how will camera be positioned to capture at least half the field?  (e.g., [N-foot tripod](https://www.amazon.com/Glide-Gear-Camera-Sports-Tripod/dp/B07S9VNR73) w/ [gopro]() mount)
+ - how will wide-field-of-view lens distortion be unwarped?
  - how will region-of-interest over time be determined?
  - how will processing be done, given region-of-interest over time?